 - If you failed to enroll when you became eligible, you may enroll yourself or yourself and your dependents without waiting for the open enrollment period if you acquire a new dependent as a result of marriage, birth, adoption, or placement for adoption (the qualifying event), provided that you apply for such coverage within 60 days after the qualifying event. - Your cost for coverage may change if you add a dependent midyear.
-Any change affecting payment of your premium should go through your employer. - If you or your eligible dependents reject initial enrollment, you and your eligible dependents can become eligible for coverage under this program if the following enrollment conditions are met: - You or eligible dependent was covered under another plan at the time coverage was initially offered, and - Coverage was provided in accordance with continuation required by federal or state law and was exhausted, or - Contract holder contributions toward the payment of premium for the other plan were terminated, or - Coverage under the other plan was subsequently terminated as a result of loss of eligibility for one of the following:
+Any change affecting payment of your premium should go through your employer. - If you or your eligible dependents reject initial enrollment, you and your eligible dependents can become eligible for coverage under this program if the following enrollment conditions are met: - You or eligible dependent was covered under another plan at the time coverage was initially offered, and - Coverage was provided in accordance with continuation required by federal or state law and was exhausted, or - Contract holder contributions toward the payment of premium for the other plan were terminated, or - Coverage under the other plan was subsequently terminated as a result of loss of eligibility for one of the following: - Termination of employment workers)

-Termination of employment Legal separation, divor Termination of the other plan Reduction in the numb

-Death of the spouse

-Premium payments for An employer no longer offers benefits Lifetime maximum be to a class of indivuduals (i.e., part time workers)

-The eligible group member, member's spouse and eligible dependents who have not been covered under other group coverage, are eligible for a special enrollment period following marriage, a birth, adoption or placement for adoption.
+- Legal separation, divor Reduction in the numb - Termination of the other planDeath of the spouse - Premium payments for - An employer no longer offers benefits Lifetime maximum be to a class of indivuduals (i.e., part time - The eligible group member, member's spouse and eligible dependents who have not been covered under other group coverage, are eligible for a special enrollment period following marriage, a birth, adoption or placement for adoption.